ivarsarner/LunchTime/README.md

 # LunchTime

-An app that takes gathers the Geolocation of your device and makes an api call to Yelp in order to get restaurants in your area.
+An app that gathers the Geolocation of your device and makes an api call to Yelp in order to get restaurants in your area.
 ![image](lunchtime_demo.png)